-California Launches CalAIM—Advancing and Innovating the State’s Medicaid Program01 Nov
+California Launches Medi-Cal Healthier California for All—Advancing and Innovating the State’s Medicaid Program01 Nov

-This week, the California Department of Health Care Services (DHCS) announced the California Advancing and Innovating Medi-Cal (CalAIM) initiative.
-The intiative provides a roadmap for how the state proposes to continue to evolve its Medicaid program (Medi-Cal), and specifically its managed care delivery system, over the next decade.
+This week, the California Department of Health Care Services (DHCS) announced the Medi-Cal Healthier California for All initiative (formerly CalAIM).
+The initiative provides a roadmap for how the state proposes to continue to evolve its Medicaid program (Medi-Cal), and specifically its managed care delivery system, over the next decade.

 - Increasing access to integrated behavioral health care;

 - Serving children with complex medical conditions;

 - Providing continuity of care for justice-involved individuals; and